 I am now visiting CASTLE Lab at HKUST, working with professor Shing-Chi Cheung.

 Previously, I worked with Jiajun Jiang and professor Yingfei Xiong on code transformation and automated program repair.
+Our work has been published on ASE ’19.

 In the summer of 2018, I visited Carnegie Mellon University as a research intern.
 I was very fortunate to work with Shurui Zhou and professor Christian Kästner.
 Our work has been published on SANER ’19.